joelmccracken/joelmccracken.github.com/content/gaining-words.markdown

 ## Gaining Words

 However, there is a flip to this.
 If we learn new words, we have access to new ideas.
-We can have much more rich thought.
+We can have richer thought.
 We are smarter, able to notice opportunity better than before.
 Having more raw materiel ("words") fom which to create thought is a really super useful thing.